-Exam Paper 1 Computer Exam includes topics such as 50% (80 marks)

-Systems Systems Architecture, Memory 1hr 30mins

-and Storage, Networking and

-Protocols, Systems Security,

-Systems Software and Ethical,

-Legal, Cultural and

-Environmental Concerns

-Exam Paper 2 Computational Exam includes topics such as 50% (80 marks)

-Thinking, Computational Thinking, 1hr 30mins
+Exam Paper 1 Computer Systems Exam includes topics such as Systems Architecture, Memory and Storage, Networking and Protocols, Systems Security, Systems Software and Ethical, Legal, Cultural and Environmental Concerns 50% (80 marks) 1hr 30mins Exam Paper 2 Computational Thinking, Algorithms and Programming Exam includes topics such as Computational Thinking, Algorithms, Programming Fundamentals, Boolean Logic, and Integrated Development Environments 50% (80 marks) 1hr 30mins

-Algorithms and Algorithms, Programming

-Programming Fundamentals, Boolean Logic,

-and Integrated Development

-Environments

-A-Level Computer Science is currently available in Consortium.
+A-Level Computer Science is currently available in the Consortium.
 The GCSE course provides excellent preparation for higher study and employment in Computing.
 From games developer to manager of IT and communications services, computing pupils have a range of opportunities open to them.
 Any career that involves problem solving will benefit from an education in Computer Science.